ericmjl/minimal-flask-example/DEPLOYMENT.md

     1. **App connected to GitHub**: Put in your project repository name.
     1. **Automatic deploys**: Select "master" as the branch to deploy from.
 1. Create your [procfile].
 For more information, click the link to read more.
 If you only need a refresher, read the **Procfile** section below.
+1. Create a `runtime.txt` file, which specifies the Python version for Heroku to use.
 1. Push your app to GitHub, and wait for it to deploy on Heroku!

 [Heroku]: https://www.heroku.com